 At the end of the limited series, Joe Exotic was arrested for multiple wildlife charges and sentenced to 22 years in prison.
 The other big revelation was the accusation that Bhagavan "Doc" Antle, owner of the T.I.G.E.R.S. exotic animal park in Myrtle Beach, South Carolina, was euthanizing tigers and burying them on his own property.

-PETA accused Antle of selling his tigers to a circus owner, and his facility was raided by South Carolina SLED (State Law Enforcement Division) agents as they tried to determine the heritage of three tiger cubs to determine if they were acquired illegally.
+PETA accused Antle of selling his tigers to a circus owner, and his facility was raided by South Carolina SLED (State Law Enforcement Division) agents seeking to determine whether the three tiger cubs were acquired illegally.
 Nothing amounted from the raid, and his Myrtle Beach safari park remains open to this day.
-If you're wondering if they closed to prevent the spread of coronavirus: they aren't.
+If you're wondering if they closed to prevent the spread of coronavirus: they just reopened.